ken-tune/cloud-watch-for-marklogic/IllustratedHOWTO.md

 In this section we set up the test application.
 This configures a REST server and a custom endpoint allowing randomized retrieval and storage of documents, resulting in a pseudo-realistic workload.
 You can find full details in the project's [README.md](https://github.com/ken-tune/cloud-watch-for-marklogic/blob/master/README.md#cloudwatch-demo)

-Log in to one of your hosts via ssh, so for me
+Log in to one of your hosts via ssh (see [Getting Started](http://docs.marklogic.com/guide/ec2/GettingStarted#id_24571) for key details), so for me

 *ssh ec2-user@ec2-54-91-130-220.compute-1.amazonaws.com*